-The MES Ambassadors are current students who have been chosen to meet with prospective students who are interested in learning more about the MES degree.
+The MES Ambassadors are current students who meet with prospective MES students.
 Ambassadors meet with prospective students on campus or talk with them on the phone.
+You may even meet them at one of our info sessions or upcoming events.
 If you’d like to meet with an Ambassador, please contact us.

 Hi!
 I am a second year part-time MES student, so I am taking three years to finish MES.
 I am originally from Pittsburgh, Pennsylvania, but I have lived in some interesting places like China and Israel.
 Currently I live in Tacoma and commute with my carpool down for class.
 The MES degree has helped me explore the environmental field.
 My undergraduate degree was in biology but I knew a lab was not the place for me.
 The interdisciplinary nature of the program allowed me to explore other fields and I found what I was really interested in: people and the environment.
 During my first year, I studied questions like what’s the relationship between religion and environmental degradation/conservation.
 This year I am designing a thesis to study farmers markets in under privileged communities.
 In my free time, I enjoy sports, mentoring middle-schoolers, and playing board games.
 I'm also happy to answer any questions prospective students may have - you can email me at firstname.lastname@example.org.